Accounting and Taxation

 Internships are experiential learning activities designed to provide students with opportunities to make connections between the theory and practice of academic study and the practical application of that study in a professional work environment.
 This course provides students with the unique opportunity to engage with multi-national service corporations and through the completion of weekly exercises and a final reflection paper, earn academic credit.
 Students will gain relevant experience and professional connections and ultimately accelerate their career.

 ACBU 4444.
-Sustainability Reporting and SASB Standards.
+Sustainability and Environmental Reporting and Disclosure.
 (3 Credits)

 Attributes: ACMI, BUMI, PRQU, SOIN.